 A sublime hideaway enveloped in rich history, untouched nature, culinary arts, and cultural heritage, Maslina Resort is located in the stunning Maslinica Bay on Hvar Island in Croatia.
 Hvar and the surrounding Pakleni Islands Archipelago lie in the northeast Mediterranean basin, located just a short flight from most mainland European cities.
 Maslina Resort stretches across two hectares of lush pine forest with the crystalline Adriatic Sea at your fingertips.
 A 15-minute stroll along the coast leads you to the UNESCO-protected town of Stari Grad, which is one of the oldest towns in the Eastern Adriatic.

 The closest local and international airports to Hvar island are Split, Dubrovnik, and Brac.
-There is also a helipad on the island, just 1.5 kilometers from Maslina Resort.
+A helipad is also on the island, just 1.5 kilometers from Maslina Resort.

-Private speed boats are available to transfer guests from Split Airport to Maslina Resort in only 45 minutes.
-From Split Airport, the Split Ferry Terminal is reachable by bus, taxi, or arranged private transfer.
-The ferry takes approximately two hours from the city center of Split to Stari Grad Port on Hvar Island, which is just a short walk from Maslina Resort.
-Alternatively, the catamaran takes approximately one hour to the island.
-Upon request, complimentary pick-up from Stari Grad Port is available.
-The Maslina team can assist you with a private speed boat transfer from Split city-center (45 minutes), Dubrovnik (3.5 hours), or Brac (25 minutes).
+Private speed boats are available to transfer guests from Split Airport to Maslina Resort in only 60 minutes.
+The Split Ferry Terminal is reachable by bus, taxi, or arranged private transfer from Split Airport.
+The ferry takes approximately two hours from the Split city center to the Stari Grad Ferry Port on Hvar Island, just a short walk from Maslina Resort.
+Alternatively, the catamaran takes approximately one hour to Hvar town.
+Upon request, complimentary pick-up from Stari Grad Ferry Port is available.
+The Maslina team can assist you with a private speed boat transfer from the Split city center (60 minutes), Dubrovnik (3.5 hours), or Brac (25 minutes).

 Explore Map View